Not sure about what do you want in 2016? In your Career? In your Life? No worries.

 1. Know your values.
 Those who are well in-tune with their values have a much easier time making decisions.
 It’s much more challenging to make a choice when you’re unclear and lack a stable view of yourself and what’s important to you.

-2. Do Goal Setting.
+2. Have goals.
 Goals are like magnets They will attract the things that make them come true.
 Does a particular possibility bring you closer to reaching your goal?
 The more your decisions are based around your goals, the more likely you are to accomplish them.
 Keep your goals fresh in your mind.

 3. Collect the information you require.
 Wise decisions require good information.
 Most of us either fail to gather enough information or we’re forever stuck on this step.